fasterthanlime/middleearth/drafts/Arrays.md

 Raw arrays and Pointers
 -----------------------

 The C language, on which the main ooc implementation is largely based, offers some level of array support.
-Little distinction is being made between pointers and C arrays.
+[Little distinction][1] is being made between pointers and C arrays.

 However, functionality in this area is weak.